Modeling industrial assets

 mathematical expressions, such as to convert temperature data from Celsius to Fahrenheit.

 An asset can also represent a logical grouping of devices, such as an entire wind farm.
-You can associate assets to other assets to create asset hierarchies that represent complex industrial operations.
-Assets can access the data within their associated child assets so that you can use AWS IoT SiteWise expressions to calculate aggregate metrics, such as the net power output of a wind farm.
+You can associate assets with other assets to create asset hierarchies that represent complex industrial operations.
+Assets can access the data within their associated child assets.
+By doing so, you can use AWS IoT SiteWise expressions to calculate aggregate metrics, such as the net power output of a wind farm.

 After you define your asset models, you can create your industrial assets.
 To create an